Frequently Asked Questions

 How does FI$Cal support departments as they onboard into the system?

 FI$Cal’s Change Management Office and Business Operations and Solutions Division are dedicated to ensuring new users have the tools and support they need during the onboarding process.
 Extensive training is available through the University of FI$Cal.
 Additionally, there are opportunities to practice and receive guided instruction in group “Model Office” sessions.
 Online training modules for procurement functionality are also available on www.fiscal.ca.gov.
 Each department has a dedicated Readiness Coordinator prior to onboarding and an assigned Retention Coordinator once transacting in the system.
-This help is in addition to the FI$Cal Service Center operators who are standing by 24-hours a day, seven days a week.
+This help is in addition to the FI$Cal Service Center operators.

 Who is here to help me?